 GMU is an Honor Code university: It is expected that students adhere to the George Mason University Honor Code as it relates to integrity regarding coursework and grades.
-The Honor Code reads as follows: "To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the University Community have set forth this: Student members of the George Mason University community have set forth this: Student members of the George Mason University community have set forth this: More information about the Honor Code, including definitions of cheating, lying, and plagiarism, can be found at the Office of Academic Integrity website at http://oai.gmu.edu
+The Honor Code reads as follows: "To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the University Community have set forth this: Student members of the George Mason University community pledge not to cheat, plagiarize, steal and/or lie in matters related to academic work."
+More information about the Honor Code, including definitions of cheating, lying, and plagiarism, can be found at the Office of Academic Integrity website at http://oai.gmu.edu

 The principle of academic integrity is taken very seriously and violations are treated gravely.
 What does academic integrity mean in this course?
-Essentially this: when you are responsible for a task, you will perform that task.
+Essentially this: your work is your own, when you are responsible for a task, you will perform that task.
 When you rely on someone else's work in an aspect of the performance of that task, you will give full credit in the proper, accepted form.
 Another aspect of academic integrity is the free play of ideas.
 Vigorous discussion and debate are encouraged in this course, with the firm expectation that all aspects of the class will be conducted with civility and respect for differing ideas, perspectives, and traditions.
 When in doubt (of any kind) please ask for guidance and clarification.